Medieval Islamic law and culture, History of Technology, Jewish law and culture, legal theory, material culture, lists

 Academic Talks (selected)

 Association for Jewish Studies.
 Roundtable, “The Temporal Turn in Ancient Judaism and Jewish Studies.”
-(December 2018)
+Boston, December 2018.

 American Academy of Religion.
 “Extraterrestrial Life in Early Modern Jewish Writings.”
-(November 2018)
+Denver, November 2018.

 Society for the History of Technology.
 “Rabbinic Legal Responses to Technology in the 19th Century: Lagging or Leading?”
 St. Louis, October 2018.